Property Graph Anti-Patterns

 return session.execute_read(

-Graph storage engines optimize traversal routing by leveraging directed edges.
-Modeling relationships as inherently bidirectional or ignoring cardinality constraints forces the database to perform costly reverse scans or duplicate relationship storage.
-When relationship semantics are poorly defined, developers often compensate by creating redundant edges, which bloats the underlying storage layer and complicates Relationship Cardinality & Directionality enforcement.
+Neo4j optimises traversal by leveraging directed edges.
+Modelling relationships as inherently bidirectional — or ignoring cardinality — forces reverse scans or duplicate relationship storage.
+When semantics are underspecified, developers compensate by creating redundant edges, which bloats the store and complicates relationship cardinality & directionality enforcement.
+Define direction from the dominant query pattern: (:Employee)-[:REPORTS_TO]->(:Manager) stays strictly unidirectional, and reverse traversal is handled at read time (<-[:REPORTS_TO]-), never by physically duplicating the edge.

 -- Neo4j has no native relationship-cardinality constraint; enforce a required